 Breathing patterns are also linked to our emotions.
 We know from research that our emotions change the way we feel and think.
 We also know our breathing pattern can influence the emotions we experience.

-One of the reasons why breathing can change how we feel is that emotions and breathing are closely connected.
-Breathing has direct influences on the brain and limbic system (the emotional, behavioral and memory centre of the brain)
+Breathing and emotions, emotions and breathing are closely connected.
+Breathing has direct influences on the brain and limbic system (the emotional, behavioral, and memory center of the brain)

 We can therefore change our emotions by the way we think and the way we breathe.

-Most clinical psychologists use some kind of breathing practice with patients.
-However, because breathing happens automatically, many of us don’t give our breath as much attention as it deserves, nor have we learned to harness its full potential to calm our minds and body.
+Many therapists and psychologists use a variety of breathing techniques with patients, but because breathing happens automatically, many of us don’t pay attention to our breath, nor have we learned how to harness and utilize its full potential to calm our minds and body.

-While they were experiencing the emotions, the research team requested participants to closely observe and report on their own breathing patterns.
+While they were experiencing the emotions, the research team asked each participant to closely observe and report on their own breathing patterns.

 Even more interesting was the follow-up study.
 The researchers, working with a different group of participants, instructed them to breathe in the patterns they had observed corresponding to the emotions felt by the other group.